stanbar/stellot/README.md

 ## Fully Decentralized Blockchain Application

 In the blockchain world in order to ensure absolute trust, everything should be blockchain contained, which is often hard, impractical and/or expensive.
 For example one could encode all eligible user addresses (or better hash of addresses) in smart contract and then allow redeeming vote token only to addresses which are present in there, very similar to traditional election system where all eligible voters are listed on paper, vote form is issued only if elector is present on such list.
 While this might work for a small list of addresses, it can become overkill for election when the cost of such a huge smart contract is taken into account.
 Fortunately, there are already blockchains that allow linking data from outside the blockchain, i.e. [ethereum oracle](http://www.oraclize.it/).
-In order to ensure immutability and integrity, such data can be hosted on IPFS (Content Addressed Network) where data is identified by its hash [example](https://www.tooploox.com/blog/using-ipfs-with-ethereum-for-data-storage).
+To ensure immutability and integrity, such data can be hosted on IPFS (Content Addressed Network) where data is identified by its hash [example](https://www.tooploox.com/blog/using-ipfs-with-ethereum-for-data-storage).

 ## Demo

-Demo represents the parliament election of 2019.
-The number of eligible voters equals 100.
+Demo represents the 2019 Polish parliamentary election, but for the sake of simplicity, the number of eligible voters equals 100.
 The created token is called Vote01122019.
 The demo can be accessed on `https://voting.stasbar.com` or locally

 ## Demo locally